makemakererer/sonic-airdrop/README.md

 - The bot is designed to run indefinitely until the user stops it or wallets is over.
 - The bot spends about 5 minutes on one account.
 It includes time for solving captchas, receiving tokens if needed, registering in the game, fetch errors and playing each game 10 times.

-## Questions

-- If you have any questions or issues, please contact me: - [Telegram](https://t.me/nahriniy)

 ## Support Me

 If you like this project and want to support me, you can donate me a coffee ^_^: